 Like orchids, bromeliads use the soil they grow in more for anchorage than for sustenance.
 They grow very well in pots with a light, open potting mix such as Searles Cymbidium & Bromeliad Specialty Mix.
 They can also do well when tied into the boughs of trees.
 This can create extra ‘levels’ of interest in your garden, but make sure it doesn’t mean they don’t miss out on being watered during dry periods.

-Bromeliads come from the tropical Americas where they grow as forest under storey plants and tree-dwelling epiphytes.
+Bromeliads come from the tropical Americas, growing as forest under storey plants and tree-dwelling epiphytes.
 Most are shade lovers and need shelter from frost in very cold or mountain areas.
 Despite their tropical origins, they grow happily in all but the coldest and driest of climates.

 Watering tips for bromeliads

 Most bromeliads form a ‘well’ structure in their centre where water pools and acts as a reservoir which can help sustain them during dry periods.
 It is often a heavenly poolside retreat for frogs.
 Whenever this well dries up, it’s time to water them again.
-Although bromeliads don’t necessarily need feeding, this ‘well’ is the place to apply fertilisers if you wish.
-Never drop slow release fertiliser pellets into the reservoir as they will quickly dissolve and overdose your plants.
-An application of SeaMax Fish & Kelp at one-third strength can be the perfect food for your bromeliads.
+Although bromeliads don’t need feeding, this ‘well’ is the place to apply fertilisers if you wish.
+Never drop slow-release fertiliser pellets into the reservoir as they will quickly dissolve and overdose your plants.
+Applying SeaMax Organic Fertiliser Liquid at one-third strength can be the perfect food for your bromeliads.
 To make the most of this feature, make sure that the central cup is positioned upright.

 There are 250 species of aechema known to gardeners, displaying spike-like bracts extending from a centre cup.
 Most have broad rosettes and arching low-shaped leaves often with spiky margins.
 Aechmeas are relatively easy to grow, enjoy warmer temperatures and their colourful bracts last for many months.
 The commonly known Aechmea fasciata (pictured above) is a popular choice for enjoying long lasting displays of pretty pink bracts with small purple flowers appearing at the top and can be used as an indoor plant.
 Also look out for Aechmea chantinii, Aechmea fosteriana and Aechmea Del Mar.